Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 The proprietary shock delivers just 75mm of rear travel, and that’s paired to a custom RockShox SID SL fork with 110mm of travel and an updated Brain damper.
 It’s all built around a new carbon fibre chassis that is claimed to be one of the lightest on the market.

-But if you value outright efficiency, the Epic World Cup is arguably the best on the market while offering a stupendously clean cockpit with no lockout to worry about.
+But if you value outright efficiency, the Epic World Cup is one of the best on the market while offering a stupendously clean cockpit with no lockout to worry about.
 Get the full story in our Specialized Epic World Cup review.

 2023 canyon lux world cup cfr team